everypinio/hardpy/docs/examples/operator_msg.md

 # Operator message

-Function set_operator_msg designed to send messages to an operator via a database.
+The [set_operator_msg](./../documentation/pytest_hardpy.md/#set_operator_msg) function is intended for sending messages to the operator.
-Operator messages are needed to promptly inform the operator about problems that arise during testing, if problems arise before the start of testing or after its completion.
+Operator messages are required to promptly inform the operator of problems if they occur before the test begins or after the test is completed.

 ![operator_msg](../img/operator_msg.png)